Background pattern

 • Medicines known to affect the way your heart beats:

-• depression medicines (e.g. amitriptyline, imipramine)
+• medicines for depression (e.g. amitriptyline, imipramine)

-• bacterial infection medicines (e.g. azithromycin, clarithromycin)
+• medicines for bacterial infections (e.g. azithromycin, clarithromycin)

 • Medicines that interfere with a protein called P-gp or BCRP (e.g. verapamil, cyclosporine, ritonavir, quinidine, itraconazole, gefitinib).

-• Medicines that strongly inhibit the metabolic protein CYP3A4 (e.g. ritonavir, saquinavir, telithromycin, ketoconazole, itraconazole, voriconazole, posaconazole, nefazodone, atazanavir).
+• Medicines that strongly inhibit the CYP3A4 metabolic protein (e.g. ritonavir, saquinavir, telithromycin, ketoconazole, itraconazole, voriconazole, posaconazole, nefazodone, atazanavir).

 • A medicine used to prevent blood clots called warfarin.